-Merri-bek City Council ('Council') has a strong commitment to providing its diverse community with active sport and recreation opportunities and offers a wide range of facilities, programs and support for residents and visitors to the municipality.
+Merri-bek City Council ('Council') has a strong commitment to providing its diverse community with active sport and recreation opportunities and offers a wide range of facilities, programs, and support for residents and visitors to the municipality.

-Council has a commitment to see clubs thrive and flourish, including fostering strong relationships with local recreation clubs, associations, peak bodies and government agencies to achieve positive outcomes for all.
-Council also recognises that clubs are run by committed but often time poor volunteers and want to work collaboratively to ease that burden where possible.
+Council is committed to seeing clubs thrive and flourish, including fostering strong relationships with local recreation clubs, associations, peak bodies, and government agencies to achieve positive outcomes for all.
+Council also recognises that clubs are run by committed but often time-poor volunteers and want to work collaboratively to ease that burden where possible.

-A key objective of the policy is to provide principles to inform Council decision making, guide partnerships and prioritise allocation of Council resources for the greatest community benefit.
+A key objective of the policy is to provide principles to inform Council decision-making, guide partnerships and prioritise the allocation of Council resources for the greatest community benefit.
 Council's approach is supported by evidence including community consultations with clubs and other community users who have shared their needs and aspirations.

-The aim of this policy is to address inequity, continue to address discrimination, meet legislative requirements, promote community cohesion and encourage the provision of equitable access to services for all sectors of the Merri-bek community.
+This policy aims to foster the provision of the same access to services and resources for all members of the Merri-bek community, continue to address discrimination, meet legislative requirements, and promote community cohesion.

 The policy will also ensure more accessibility and equity of opportunity and choice for individuals interested in participating by working with clubs and associations to improve the culture and structure of sports.